 Liedo Orozco completed his undergraduate at the Instituto Tecnológico Autónomo de México in Mexico City, where he studied Economics.
 His thesis focused on the effects of tax policy on income distribution.
 After obtaining his degree, he worked at the Tax Policy Unit for the Mexican Ministry of Finance.
 The job provided him with exposure to relevant policy issues such as free trade zones and declining oil revenue.

 “Approaching these topics strengthened my analytical skills such as forecasting, regression analysis, and policy comparison,” said Liedo Orozco, all important now to his work in energy.

-As a Bartlett fellow at EPIC, he is analyzing the connection between energy policies and voter turnout in India.
-He is excited about the opportunity because it allows him to merge his interest in public policy and energy.
+As a 2016-2017 Bartlett fellow at EPIC, he analyzed the connection between energy policies and voter turnout in India.
+He was excited about the opportunity because it allowed him to merge his interest in public policy and energy.